Caitlin J. Saladino, Ph.D.

 Director of Strategic Development & Operations

 Caitlin J. Saladino serves as the Director of Strategic Development at The Lincy Institute and Brookings Mountain West.
-The Lincy Institute is a research institute organized to conduct and support research that focuses on improving Nevada’s health, education, and social services.
+The Lincy Institute is a public policy think tank organized to conduct and support research improving health, education, economic development, governance, non-profits, and social services in Nevada.
 Brookings Mountain West is a partnership between UNLV and the Washington, D.C.-based Brookings Institution which brings high-quality, independent, and impactful research to the issues facing the dynamic and fast-growing Intermountain West region.
 Dr. Saladino holds a master’s degree in communication studies, and a Ph.D. in Public Affairs from the University of Nevada, Las Vegas.

 Dr. Saladino’s research focuses on governance and metropolitan policy, especially in the Las Vegas metropolitan region.
 This includes the connectivity of Las Vegas to the Mountain West and southwest United States, K-12 and higher education policy, best practices for Hispanic Serving Institutions, the college-going culture in the Las Vegas community, education governance models, public-private considerations in memorialization, and the policy environment of the Nevada Legislature.